A Message from Arts Corps’ Co-Executive Directors: Embracing Transition and Looking Ahead

 I went to my friends’ highschool orchestra concert, and was mesmerized by the string bassist, who seemed to hold the song together.
 I could feel the low hum of the instrument in my chest.
 The spotlights above the stage reflected beautifully on the musician and his instrument, and I wanted to capture this moment.
 In the background of the drawing is the sheet music of the piece he played.

-Digital art by Mica Viacrucis: a cellist playing, with a blue background of sheet music titled Oblivion
+Digital art by Mica Viacrucis: a string bassist playing, with a blue background of sheet music titled Oblivion

 Sophie – Oil Pastel on Black paper